Dr. Giuseppe Butera

 Office Hours (Fall, 2012):

 Originally from Canada, Joe earned a Bachelor of Science degree, double majoring in physics and philosophy, from the University of Toronto.
 After earning a Master of Arts degree in philosophy from the same institution, Joe went on to earn a doctorate in philosophy from The Catholic University of America, writing a dissertation, under the direction of David Gallagher, entitled “Thomas Aquinas on Reason’s Control of the Passions in the Virtue of Temperance.”
 After graduating, Joe was awarded two consecutive postdoctoral fellowships.
 The first was in the Center for the Philosophy of Religion at The University of Notre Dame; the second, the Gilson Postdoctoral Fellowship, was at The Pontifical Institute of Mediaeval Studies in Toronto.
 Following that, Joe spent a year as a visiting assistant professor of philosophy at The University of Dallas before joining the Department of Philosophy at Providence College in 2004.
+Starting this July, Giuseppe Butera will be the General Editor of the American Maritain Association Publications Series.
+Each year, the AMA publishes a peer-reviewed volume of essays in philosophy and theology touching on a wide variety of topics of perennial importance found in the writings of Jacques Maritain, arguably the most influential Thomist of the twentieth century.

 Curriculum vitae (pdf)